-Here’s Why One Cosby Show Actress Says She’s Standing by Bill Cosby
+Here’s Why One Cosby Show Actress Says She's Standing By Bill Cosby

 But she was quick to add that she doesn’t see her support of Cosby as problematic: “In no way is that condoning sexual assault,” she said.
 “As a woman, a graduate of Spellman College – an all-women’s college – and being the mother to a daughter, it’s nothing that I take lightly or that I condone in any way, shape, or form.”

 Pulliam deflected a question about what she thinks of Cosby now that dozens of women have accused him of sexual assault by talking about his relationship with his wife, and added that she’s “grateful to see [Cosby’s] spirit hasn’t been broken” by the case.
-If he’s found guilty, Cosby could face more than ten years in prison.
+If he’s found guilty, Cosby could face more than 10 years in prison.